Updated April 12, 2026

 Beets are a dual-use crop even after you pull them.
 The roots can hold quality for storage.
 The greens need faster use.
 If you want both from the same planting, the cleanest sequence is light greens harvesting early, then full root harvest once swelling is complete.
 Heavy greens cutting late in the timeline can slow the final root finish because the plant loses the leaf area that was still feeding it.

 Handle the two harvests on different clocks.
 Use greens quickly, trim tops from storage roots promptly, and do not leave the bunch intact if root quality matters.
 Store the sound, medium-size roots first and use cracked, oversized, or nicked roots early.
-If the bed comes in heavier than the kitchen can handle fresh, broader home canning rules become the next decision layer after field timing.
+If the bed produces more roots than the kitchen can handle fresh, home canning rules matter before storage roots lose texture or quality.
 The crop keeps teaching the same lesson after harvest that it taught during growth: the leaves and root are linked, but they do not peak for the kitchen at exactly the same moment.

 Beet Life Cycle Beyond Harvest – Why Bolting Ends The Root Stage

 Beets are biennials treated as annuals for the root crop.
-Maryland states that they need two growing seasons to complete the full life cycle.
+They need two growing seasons to complete the full life cycle.
 In the first season they build leaves and a storage root.
 In the second, or after a strong shift into reproductive growth, they move toward flowering and seed.

 That matters because bolting is not just a flower-stalk problem.
 It is the end of the root-sizing stage.
 Once the plant commits to reproduction, the root stops being the part the gardener was trying to improve.